xyyeh/xyyeh.github.io/research/research.md

   <p>
 		<!-- Jenga captures some of the essential challenges in robotic manipulation: i) it requires sight and touch to be played, ii) it is a partial information game, iii) tower resets are expensive and time-consuming so data efficiency is critical.
 To touch on partial information, just from vision, it is practically impossible to tell which blocks move and which don't.
 This is because the mechanics of block motion are governed by micro-frictional interactions and weight distributions that are unobservable with the visual data-stream.
 The only way to recover necessary information is through interaction.
 We demonstrate that the robot is able to learn useful abstractions such as blocks that move easily or are stuck, and uses this information together with motion models to accurately and carefully extract blocks. -->

-    Existing measures have been focused on
+    Existing measures have been focused on describing isotropic properties
 	</p>
   <p>
     <a href="http://robotics.sciencemag.org/content/4/26/eaav3123.abstract"